oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 }
 ```

 In the configuration above, any request must be authenticated, and the authentication entry point is Okta.
 The entry point definition is required as a second client registration will be configured later in the tutorial for the third-party requests.
+For this example, login is enabled, to verify the flow with the browser.

 Create the package `com.okta.developer.search.controller` and add a `SearchCount` class for the `totalCount` result: